CampbellNash/PnP/Samples/Branding.ApplyBranding/readme.md

 ![](http://i.imgur.com/jJxGEzc.png)

 Before running the console application you should add in a Command line arguments, accessed from the Solution > Properties > Debug - Start Options.
-Enter one from the following screnshot (whichever best suits your needs).
+Enter one from the following screenshot (whichever best suits your needs).

 ![](http://i.imgur.com/FrPR1Dy.png)